U.S. drops in new global happiness ranking. One age group bucks the trend

 People aged 60 and older in the U.S. reported high levels of well-being compared to younger people.
 In fact, the United States ranks in the top 10 countries for happiness in this age group.

-Conversely, there's a decline in happiness among younger adolescents and young adults in the U.S. "The report finds there's a dramatic decrease in the self-reported well-being of people aged 30 and below," saysreport author Jan-Emmanuel De Neve, a professor of economics and behavioral science, and the director of theWellbeing Research Centre at Oxford University.
+Conversely, there's a decline in happiness among younger adolescents and young adults in the U.S. "The report finds there's a dramatic decrease in the self-reported well-being of people aged 30 and below," says editor Jan-Emmanuel De Neve, a professor of economics and behavioral science, and the director of theWellbeing Research Centre at Oxford University.

 This drop among young adults is also evident in Canada, Australia and, to a lesser extent in parts of western Europe and Britain, too.
 "We knew that a relationship existed between age and happiness, but the biggest surprise is that it is more nuanced than we previously thought, and it is changing," saysIlana Ron-Levey, managing director at Gallup.